majick777/content-sidebars/readme.txt

 All Sidebars persist between Theme activations/deactivations, making theme conversions easier too - no need to add all the Widgets again or even move them.

-There are also PerPost overrides available via the Content Sidebars metabox for each post type on the post writing/editing screen to disable any of these sidebars for that page.
+There are also PerPost overrides available via the Content Sidebars metabox for each post type on the post writing/editing screen to enable/disable any of these sidebars for that page.

 Filters and Widget plugins are available for advanced display and output logic for all sidebars, giving even further flexible options to when and which sidebars are displayed.